fabiuslabs/api-server/README.md

 By default the limit is 10 on a call, but you can change that by setting `limit` in the query params:

     ?limit=20

+### Sort (Default a)
+By default the sorting is done alphabetically from a-z.
+You can change this by passing in:

+    ?sort=z

+to get reverse alphabetical order.

 ### Parameters
 All parameters are regular expressions.